LeonAksman/LeonAksman.github.io/index.md

 ## Previous lives

 I spent six years in quantitative finance as a programmer/analyst/trader.
-Prior to that I did my Master's in Aerospace Engineering at the University of Maryland, where I developed robotic manipulator control algorithms and some motor control eletronics.
+Prior to that I did my Master's in Aerospace Engineering at the University of Maryland, where I developed robotic manipulator control algorithms and some motor control electronics.
 Prior to *that* I did my undergraduate at Johns Hopkins University, majoring in electrical engineering.